-Objective: Any student(s) identified as "at risk students" will participate in an At Risk Support Group Program as deemed necessary and will be provided by the Principal or designee and School Resource Officer.
+Objective: Any student(s) identified as "at promise student" will participate in an At promise Support Group Program as deemed necessary and will be provided by the Principal or designee and School Resource Officer.

 - a.
-Principal and SRO will have the opportunity to participate in a school event / or hear a motivational speaker for "at risk students". - b.
+Principal and SRO will have the opportunity to participate in a school event / or hear a motivational speaker for "at promise students". - b.
 Eligible "at risk students" will be identified by parents and staff. - c.
-Community speakers will make presentations to students who are considered to be "at risk". - d.
+Community speakers will make presentations to students who are considered to be "at promise students". - d.
 Academic / Counseling sessions for Transitional students / Valley Academy School. - e.
-IVROP Career workshops for "at risk students". - f.
+IVROP Career workshops for "at promise students". - f.
 Personal counseling sessions are available for all students on campus if necessary, by the Academic counselor, COSA counselor, and School psychologist.